Saarthakj/Task_05_Descriptive_Stats/README.md

-Task_05_Machine_Learning_Analysis
-AI Model Training Process & Performance Metrics
+LLM Prompting Process & Examples
 Note:
-All experiments, model training, and evaluations in this project use Boston University Men's Soccer data from the 2023 and 2024 seasons.
+All prompts, analysis, and visualizations in this project use Syracuse University Women’s Lacrosse data from the 2024 and 2025 seasons.

-As part of this machine learning research task, I trained multiple neural network models to predict game outcomes for the BU Men's Soccer team using only statistical features from these two seasons.
-The models were evaluated for accuracy, precision, recall, and required hyperparameter tuning.
+As part of this research task, I challenged ChatGPT (a Large Language Model) to answer natural language questions about the SU Women’s Lacrosse dataset using only small table snippets from these two seasons.
+The results were tracked for accuracy, clarity, and any required prompt engineering.

-Model Training Examples and Results
+Example Prompts and Results
-1. Season Performance Prediction

-Input Features:
+1. Games Played per Year

+Prompt:
-Given the following training data, predict win probability for BU Men's Soccer in 2023 and 2024:
+Given the following table, how many games did SU Women’s Lacrosse play in 2024 and 2025?
-Season  Matches  Wins  Losses  Draws  Goals_For  Goals_Against  Home_Record  Away_Record
-2023    18       12    4       2      34         18             7-1-1        5-3-1
-2024    20       8     9       3      26         31             4-4-1        4-5-2

-Model Output:

-2023 Win Probability: 78.5%.
-2024 Win Probability: 43.2%.

-Evaluation:
-Accurate predictions.
-Model correctly identified performance decline.

-2. Home vs Away Performance Analysis

-Training Objective:
-Predict venue advantage based on historical home and away records.

-Model Results:

-Home advantage factor: +0.23 goal differential.
-Away performance: -0.18 goal differential.

-Validation:
-Correctly identified home field advantage.

-3. Goal Differential Prediction

-Feature Engineering:
-Using offensive and defensive metrics, predict final goal differential per match.

-Model Performance:

-MAE: 1.2 goals per game.
-R²: 0.76.
-Model successfully predicted 73% of match outcomes.
+Year  Games  Wins  Losses  Home  Away  Neutral  Conference  NonConference 2024  22     16    6       9-2   5-2   2-2      9-1         7-5
+2025  19     10    9       5-4   4-4   1-1      5-4         5-5
+LLM Response:

+In 2024, SU played 22 games.
+In 2025, they played 19 games.

 Result:
-Strong predictive accuracy for goal-based metrics.

-4. Opponent Strength Classification

-Training Data:
-Historical match results against ranked opponents.
-(sample including Sept 15 vs #3 Duke University: BU 1, Duke 4)

-Model Classification:

-Duke classified as "High Difficulty" opponent (predicted loss margin: 2.8 goals).

-Validation:
-Correct classification and margin prediction.

-5. Attendance Impact on Performance

-Feature Analysis:
-Correlation between home attendance and match outcomes.
-(dataset including Oct 7 vs Northeastern, Attendance 1,847)

-Model Finding:

-Attendance threshold of 1,500+ correlates with 68% win rate vs 45% below threshold.

-Statistical Significance:
-p-value < 0.05, confirming attendance impact.

-6. Season Trajectory Forecasting

-Predictive Task:
-Based on mid-season performance metrics, forecast end-of-season record.
-Season   Goals/Match   Opp_Goals/Match   Current_Record
-2023     1.89          1.00              8-2-1
-2024     1.30          1.55              4-6-2

-Model Prediction:

-2023 projected final: 15-2-1 (actual: 12-4-2).
-2024 projected: 7-10-3 (actual: 8-9-3).

-Accuracy:
-85% accuracy in win prediction, 92% in trend identification.

-Machine Learning Pipeline Insights

-All models were trained exclusively on 2023 and 2024 season data.
-Simple feature engineering with tabular data achieved high accuracy.
-For complex predictions, ensemble methods combining multiple algorithms improved performance.
-Hyperparameter tuning was most critical for neural network models predicting continuous variables.

-Model Performance Summary
-Neural networks trained on clear, structured BU Men's Soccer data from 2023 and 2024 seasons achieved 78% average accuracy across all prediction tasks, with minimal feature engineering required for most classification problems.
+Correct.
+No prompt engineering needed.

+2. Win-Loss Record

+Prompt:
+What was SU’s win-loss record for 2024 and 2025 based on this table?

+LLM Response:

+2024: 16 wins, 6 losses.
+2025: 10 wins, 9 losses.

+Result:
+Correct.

+3. Home vs Away Win Percentage

+Prompt:
+Based on the home and away records, did SU perform better at home or away in 2024?
+Show win percentages.

+LLM Response:

+At home: 9-2 (81.8% win rate).
+Away: 5-2 (71.4% win rate).
+SU performed better at home.

+Result:
+Correct, with calculation.

+4. Toughest Opponent by Margin of Defeat

+Prompt:
+Here’s a list of 2024 game results.
+Who was their toughest opponent, based on the largest margin of defeat?
+(sample table including Apr 28 vs Boston College: SU 8, Opp 15)

+LLM Response:

+Boston College on April 28 (lost 8–15, margin: –7).

+Result:
+Correct.

+5. Highest Home Game Attendance

+Prompt:
+Which 2024 home game had the highest attendance, and what was the outcome?
+(table including Mar 16 vs #9 North Carolina, Attendance 2982)

+LLM Response:

+The highest attendance was vs #9 North Carolina on March 16 (2,982 attendees).
+SU won 20–5.

+Result:
+Correct.

+6. Coach Strategy: Offense or Defense?

+Prompt:
+Based on these yearly stats, if the coach wants to win 2 more games in 2026, should the focus be on improving offense or defense?
+Explain with data.

+Year   Goals/Game   Opp Goals/Game
+2024   15.23        9.68
+2025   12.37        11.63
+LLM Response:

+Both offense and defense worsened in 2025.
+The bigger drop was in offense (goals/game down by nearly 3), so the coach should prioritize improving offense.

+Result:
+Correct, logical answer.

+Prompt Engineering Insights
+All questions and analysis were based strictly on 2024 and 2025 season data.
+Simple tabular prompts led to correct answers.
+For reasoning questions, providing summary stats or clarifying what to compare led to detailed and accurate responses.
+When asked open-ended questions, the LLM sometimes needed clarification on what metric to use, especially for “most improved player” or similar queries.
+Conclusion
+When given clear, relevant data in a small table from the 2024 and 2025 seasons, ChatGPT answered all six research questions about the SU Women’s Lacrosse season accurately and logically, requiring little to no additional prompt engineering.